SurrealPartisan/shiofaioth/README.md

 3. things that exist for themselves: a human, the weather, the world.
 Class 3 uses article base form "ui".

-When compounding nouns, the first noun sets the class.
-For example, "ui koc", a cat, is a creature that lives for itself and cannot be owned.
-However, you may have it as a pet.
-A pet cat is "ai paod-bei-koc", where "bei" is a particle meaning "of type".

 Proper nouns may be used without article when the case is obvious.
 If an article is needed, a class 3 article is used.

 #### Definiteness and specificity